calculix/cae/README.md

 - Official [HTML documentation](doc) is natively integrated into the keyword edit dialogs (Help button).

-- Calculix keywords with all attributes is maintaned in [editable XML file](config/kw_list.xml).
+- Calculix keywords with all attributes are maintained in [editable XML file](config/kw_list.xml).

 - [Solid mesh parser](src/model/parsers/mesh.py) supports includes in the input file.
 Tested on the all official CalculiX examples.
 See [mesh.log](src/model/parsers/mesh.log).